NikhilaManogna/Docs-collab-platform/README.md

 - JWT-based authentication
 - Duplicate username and email validation
 - Password reset flow
-- Docker-first local development
-- Redis-based scaling path for collaboration fanout

 ## Collaboration Model

 The current live sync path uses a durable full-document replacement operation for stability at demo time, while the service still retains CRDT-oriented internal structures from the original collaboration design.

-Why this choice was made:

-- it avoids client/server drift during rapid edits
-- it keeps the browser experience reliable for portfolio demos
-- it is easier to explain during interviews than a partially stable transform pipeline

-Tradeoff:

-- this is not a full Google Docs rich-text engine
-- it is a strong collaborative text backend demo with clear scaling boundaries and sensible engineering tradeoffs

 ## Data Model